superorange7410/Baby-Care-Room/README.md

 Siu Sai Wan Sports Ground

 ![image](https://user-images.githubusercontent.com/83897078/117579129-20133200-b124-11eb-9b1e-e649218f1cc9.png)

 Conditions of diaper table equipment

 ![image](https://user-images.githubusercontent.com/83897078/117579143-33260200-b124-11eb-9c53-42b34c3d674f.png)

 Conditions of Washing Tank

 Asymmetric information acquisition is also a problem in baby care rooms in shopping malls.
 Among the 50 shopping malls of 17 large real estate companies, 33 of them have baby care rooms information on their official websites, while only 27 of them have baby care rooms marked on their official floor plans.
 Although some malls have baby care rooms, they do not provide a convenient way for people in need to search for them, which can lead people to believe that the mall does not have this service.
 On the other hand, some malls are not marked with the specific location of the baby-sitting room, and the service desk is not in a conspicuous area, so when mothers holding their children in the mall need to use, they have to keep looking in different floor, which is a huge "workload" for parents who go out alone with their babies.

 ![image](https://user-images.githubusercontent.com/83897078/117579157-40db8780-b124-11eb-959d-f204c7bf8ac1.png)

-Marking Information of Specific Malls.
+Marking Information of Specific Malls

 As a special use place, the designer should think and design from the perspective of the user.
 A uniform signage set-up allows users to find the location of the baby care rooms at a glance, rather than having to go through a bunch of various signs to identify it in detail.
 A clear navigation note allows mothers to find the baby care rooms in the shortest possible time, rather than running back and forth through layers of stores with their babies to find it.